Being Social

 “Our key messaging will be to reframe the conversation around flexible packaging and to position it as an essential part of the solution—versus the problem—to environmental challenges, driving awareness and inspiring behavior change,” says Danielle Reigle, senior account executive at The Cyphers Agency based in Crofton, Maryland.
 The campaign will include social media efforts and influencers as well as public relations outreach.
 “Pro Planet is like a rebirth.
 We’re taking a fresh approach to it all,” she adds.

-Building upon Foundations
+Building Upon Foundations

 The Cyphers Agency has been building an online community for flexible packaging through Facebook, LinkedIn, Instagram, and X (formerly known as Twitter) since 2017 when it began leading the social media strategy for FPA, says Reigle and Bridget Meyers, the agency’s digital marketing director.
 The Pro Planet campaign builds upon a previous endeavor—Perfect Packaging—that raised awareness about flexible packaging and its benefits to consumers.
 The Perfect Packaging effort included videos created with the help and guidance of FPA’s Emerging Leadership Council (ELC), which also participates in Pro Planet.
 (See a related column by the ELC on its education efforts, page 6).